 Do I need to provide any additional information if I am applying for a faith school?

-This will be stated in the school's admission criteria for academies, foundation, and voluntary aided schools.
+This will be stated in the admission arrangements for academies, foundation, and voluntary aided schools.

 What do I do if I want my child to go to a school outside Staffordshire?

 If you are a Staffordshire resident you will still need to make an application via Staffordshire County Council even if you want to apply to a school in another authority.
 This is because we exchange details of pupils applying for schools outside Staffordshire with all of our neighbouring authorities as part of the co-ordinated admission scheme.